 - Credits: All course work must be completed for the student to receive credit.
 Partial credit is not available.
 Marks, complete with credits are sent to Alberta Education at the completion of each semester.

-- Healthy Atmosphere: Sturgeon Public School Division provides a smoke-free environment in all of its schools.
+- Healthy Atmosphere: Sturgeon Public Schools provides a smoke-free environment in all of its schools.